 Perhaps you’ve read about this somewhere on your social media account.
 The campaign that broke the internet and spurred divided commentaries from the general public — the “Me Too” movement.

 The “Me Too” campaign has upheld its purpose — to elevate voices and reach the pinnacle of awareness — thanks to social media and the high-profile firings.
-As a result, widespread media coverage and discussion has transpired and led to various political debates which somehow, amazingly, changed the perception of many people — including parents — towards sexual harassment… Yay!
+As a result, widespread media coverage and discussion have transpired and led to various political debates which somehow, amazingly, changed the perception of many people — including parents — towards sexual harassment… Yay!

 In the year 2006, the “Me Too” phrase was coined to empower vulnerable women through empathy — especially young girls and women of color.
 It was an effort to push women to graduate into a new level of understanding, concerning their human rights.
 It was meant to ignite momentum for women to speak up about their survival from sexual violence, in hopes of solidifying the movement, through building a community of advocates.